 Answer from Kelley, PHR:

-Kelley has 6 years of experience in human resources focused in Payroll and Benefits Administration and Employee Relations for small businesses.
+Kelley has experience in human resources focused in Payroll and Benefits Administration and Employee Relations for small businesses.
 She graduated from Columbia Southern University with a Bachelor of Science in Business and Human Resources.
-In her free time, Kelley enjoys spending time outdoors in the beautiful Great Smoky Mountains with family and running races.
+In her free time, Kelley enjoys physical fitness, traveling to new places and spending time outdoors in the beautiful Great Smoky Mountains with family.